Classical algorithms for estimating expectation values in linear-optical circuits

 A natural open question is to extend our method to more complicated optical circuits with nonlinear effects such as nonlinear gates or postselection.
 Since such cases ultimately enable universal quantum computation~\cite{lloyd1999quantum, knill2001scheme}, we do not expect our method to work for the most general cases.
 Nonetheless, it suggests a phase transition from easiness to hardness when introducing nonlinear effects; thus, an interesting open question is to determine the exact transition point.

-Also, we have focused on computing grouped probabilities of boson sampling with a certain pattern in the molecular vibronic spectra problem, which is defined by the linear relation $\Omega-\bm{\omega}\cdot\bm{m}$ in Eq.~\eqref{eq:group}.
+Also, we have focused on computing grouped probabilities of boson sampling with a certain pattern in the MVS problem, which is defined by the linear relation $\Omega-\bm{\omega}\cdot\bm{m}$ in Eq.~\eqref{eq:group}.
 However, our method does not straightforwardly generalize to a more complicated pattern of groups, which still opens a possibility of quantum advantage.
 Thus, the complexity of approximating general grouped boson sampling output probabilities is another open question.